 Whole Planet Foundation® piloted a music download program in partnership with Inspire Entertainment and Four Winds Trading Co, to raise funds for poverty alleviation – Download for a Difference.
-Launched in 2013, Volume 1 is available for $5 and has 17 tracks from: Bonnie Raitt, The Civil Wars, The Alabama Shakes, Ingrid Michaelson, Andrew Bird, Grace Potter & the Nocturnals, Matt Costa, Josie Dunne, Josh Ritter, Tim Hanaeur, Phox, Tyrone Wells, Katie Herzig, Wye Oak, OK Sweetheart, Deer Tick, Ivan & Alyosha and Foreign Fields.
+Launched in 2013, Volume 1 has 17 tracks from: Bonnie Raitt, The Civil Wars, The Alabama Shakes, Ingrid Michaelson, Andrew Bird, Grace Potter & the Nocturnals, Matt Costa, Josie Dunne, Josh Ritter, Tim Hanaeur, Phox, Tyrone Wells, Katie Herzig, Wye Oak, OK Sweetheart, Deer Tick, Ivan & Alyosha and Foreign Fields.

 Inspire Entertainment’s founder and renowned musician Jimmy Dunne additionally donates a percentage of sales from his Relax music compilation CD in Whole Foods Market stores companywide to support Whole Planet Foundation.